Child and Adolescent Counselling Calgary

 - Crisis and trauma

-- Anxiety and Depression
+- Anxiety and depression

 - Developmental issues

-- Is your child experiencing intense discomfort or distress and/or the problem has been prolonged?
+- Is your child experiencing intense discomfort or distress, and/or has the problem been prolonged?

-- Is the problem having an impact on your child’s development (social-emotional, cognitive and/or physical development)?
+- Is the problem having an impact on your child’s development (social-emotional, cognitive, and/or physical development)?

 - Lastly, is the family being affected by the problem or the child’s behaviours?